Cessna T206H, 206H

 For turbo models slight Vne restriction for flight above 18,000 ft.

-We’ve been selling these extended tip tanks since 1981.
+We’ve been selling these extended tip tanks for the H model 206 since 2000.
 They carry 30 gallons total, 29.8 usable.
 They are fiberglass tanks that bolt onto the end of the wing and replace the factory tip.
 The overall span is increased by 36 inches which results in a better climb and above 10,000 feet, we usually get reports of an additional 3 or 4 kts in cruise speed.
 The tank has it’s own filler cap and quick drain valve.
 We ship the tanks in gray primer so they must be painted to match the wing.

 For tank installation the close-out rib is removed and if you have strobes, the transformer is re-located to the inboard side of the rib.
 New holes are drilled in the wing skin and our tank/tip is bolted in place.